walidelnozahy/cloud/docs/apps/static-assets.md

 This also applies for sub-directories in the `static` directory.
 For example, a request for `/admin` will return `/static/admin/index.html` if it exists, and a request for `/admin/page` will return `/admin/page.html`.

-**NOTE:** Avoid having static pages that have corresponding HTML pages.
+**NOTE:** Avoid having static pages that have corresponding API routes.
 For example, if you have a `/users` route, and also a `/static/users.html` page, Serverless Cloud will return the static page, and the API route will be unreachable.

 ## Custom server error pages